Music and Dance in Old Painting

 The image is shared by Wikimedia.

-1616 Village Feast with the Artist
+1616 Village Feast by Jan Brueghel

 Jan Brueghel is one of the very best Flemish painters and his themes are of the greatest variety.
 He imagined very early in his career the scenery and characters in Paradise.
 He had the good idea to transpose this theme to the peasant life, freed in his art from the moralizing intentions of his father Pieter Bruegel the Elder.